thecodeteam/juju-scaleio/trusty/scaleio-cluster/README.md

 # Overview

-This charm provides availability of using existing ScaleIO cluster.
+This charm allows using existing ScaleIO cluster.

-It should be related to client side charms, such as scaleio-openstack and to scaleio-sdc charm.
+It should be related to client-side charms, such as scaleio-openstack and to scaleio-sdc charm.

 # Usage